Food Safety Program - Foodborne Illness Investigations

 - Determine the factors that contribute to contamination, growth and survival of etiologic agents.

-Once the responsible food has been identified, further cases may often be prevented by:
+If the responsible food can be identified, further cases may often be prevented by:

 - Halting its distribution and sale

 - Implementing impound, reprocessing, or disposal of the contaminated foods to prevent their entry or reentry into food channels.

 Rapid identification of the agent may lead to specific treatment of victims.
 Future outbreaks can be prevented by explaining the problem to food service operators to avoid recurrences.
 As epidemiological point's data accumulates, information will indicate the critical control point in food production, processing, and preparation and appropriate methods for controlling and preventing foodborne disease.